bitranox/lib_travis/README.rst

             from environment, must be set in travis - the CLI command to test with option --version MYPY_STRICT
-            from environment, if pytest with mypy --strict should run BUILD_DOCS
+            from environment, if pytest with mypy --strict should run PACKAGE_NAME
+            from environment, the package name to pass to mypy BUILD_DOCS
             from environment, if rst file should be rebuilt RST_INCLUDE_SOURCE
             from environment, the rst template with rst includes to resolve RST_INCLUDE_TARGET
             from environment, the rst target file
-        DEPLOY_CHECK
+        DEPLOY_WHEEL
-            from environment, if deployment to pypi should be tested only if setup.py exists and on non-tagged builds (there we deploy for real) PACKAGE_NAME
+            from environment, if a wheel should be generated only if setup.py exists and on non-tagged builds (there we deploy for real) dry_run
-            from environment, the package name to pass to mypy dry_run
             if set, this returns immediately - for CLI tests